Skip to content

 /etc/osg/token-renewer/config.ini Main config file for service

-/etc/osg/tokens/<ACCOUNT_SHORTNAME>.pw Encryption password file for client account
+/etc/osg/tokens/<ACCOUNT_SHORTNAME>.pw Encryption password file for OIDC client account

 /etc/osg/tokens/<ACCOUNT_SHORTNAME>.<TOKEN_NAME>.token Output location for token files